The Electric Vehicle Revolution, Transportation and Environment

 Electric vehicles had many advantages over their early-1900s competitors.
 They did not have the vibrations, smell and noise associated with gasoline cars.
 They also did not need gear changes.
 The electric vehicles were also preferred because they did not need a manual effort to start, as did gasoline cars which featured a hand crank to start the engine.

-Electric city cars
+Electric vehicles revolution and city cars

 Used as city cars, electric cars found popularity among well-heeled customers who used them where their limited range proved to be even less of a disadvantage.
 Electric cars were often marketed as suitable vehicles for women drivers due to their ease of operation; in fact, early electric cars were stigmatised by the perception that they were “women’s cars”, leading some companies to affix radiators to the front to disguise the car’s propulsion system.